NicaraguaOfficial Name: Republic of Nicaragua

 Before taking a taxi, make sure that it has a red stripe across the top and the bottom of the license plate and that the number is legible.
 Pick taxis carefully and note the driver's name and license number.
 Instruct the driver not to pick up other passengers, agree on the fare before entering the taxi, and have small bills available for payment, as taxi drivers often do not make change.
 Also, check that the taxi is properly labeled with the cooperativa (company) name and logo.
 Purse and jewelry snatchings sometimes occur at stoplights.
 While riding in a vehicle, windows should be closed, car doors locked and valuables placed out of sight.
 Radio dispatched cabs are recommended and can be summoned at Managua’s international airport and to most major hotels and restaurants.

 Many consider the police presence in the tourist destination of San Juan del Sur to be inadequate.
 There have been incidents of sexual assaults of foreign tourists on beaches in Nicaragua.
 U.S. citizens were the victims of such assaults in 2011 at a popular beach hotel in San Juan del Sur and in 2013 at a beach hostel at Playa Majagual, not far from San Juan del Sur.
+In 2014, a U.S. citizen was sexually assaulted and murdered while walking alone in an area near Montelimar Beach on Nicaragua’s Pacific Coast.
 The Embassy recommends traveling in groups when going to the beach or to isolated areas.
 Single travelers should exercise special caution while traveling to beach areas, to the Atlantic Coast, and to other remote areas of the country.

 Police coverage is extremely sparse outside of major urban areas, including in the remote beach communities on the Pacific Coast and Nicaragua’s Atlantic coast.
 Lack of adequate police coverage has resulted in these areas being used by drug traffickers and other criminal elements.
 Street crime and petty theft are common problems in Puerto Cabezas, Bluefields, and other urban areas along the Atlantic coast.
 Given the area’s geographical isolation, the Embassy’s ability to provide emergency services to U.S. citizens who choose to travel in the Atlantic coastal area is limited.
 Police presence is minimal on the Corn Islands as well.